MicrosoftDocs/m365copilot-docs/docs/plugin-guidelines.md

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]

 When you build a plugin, you enable your users to interact with your web service using natural language with Microsoft Copilot.
 Plugins expand Copilot's skills to accomplish tasks on behalf of your users.
-They are especially good at:
+They're especially good at:

 - Accessing real-time information,
 - Retrieving relational data, and